oronymzy/tips/docs/glossry.md

 [^datumdef3]: Paul, Ryan (March 12, 2008). ["Study: amount of digital info > global storage capacity"](https://arstechnica.com/news.ars/post/20080312-study-amount-of-digital-info-global-storage-capacity.html).
 Ars Technics.
 [Archived](https://web.archive.org/web/20080313111238/http://arstechnica.com/news.ars/post/20080312-study-amount-of-digital-info-global-storage-capacity.html) from the original on March 13, 2008.
 Retrieved 2008-03-12.
 [^datumdef4]: Gantz, John F.; et al. (2008). ["The Diverse and Exploding Digital Universe"](https://web.archive.org/web/20080311234210/http://www.emc.com/leadership/digital-universe/expanding-digital-universe.htm).
 International Data Corporation via EMC.
 Archived from [the original](http://www.emc.com/leadership/digital-universe/expanding-digital-universe.htm) on 2008-03-11.
 Retrieved 2008-03-12.
 [^datumdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Data_(computing)).
+[^declarationdef1]:
+    "A declaration specifies the interpretation and attributes of a set of identifiers.
+A *definition* of an identifier is a declaration for that identifier that:

+    - for an object [variable or constant], causes storage to be reserved for that object;
+    - for a function, includes the function body;
+    - for an enumeration constant, is the (only) declaration of the identifier;
+    - for a typedef name, is the first (or only) declaration of the identifier."

+    C11 specification, 6.7: Declarations, paragraph 5.
+[^declarationdef2]: Mike Banahan. ["2.5.
+Declaration of variables"](http://publications.gbdirect.co.uk/c_book/chapter2/variable_declaration.html). <http://publications.gbdirect.co.uk/c_book/>: GBdirect.
+Retrieved 2011-06-08. “[A] declaration [...] introduces just the name and type of something but allocates no storage[...].”
+[^declarationdef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Declaration_(computer_programming)).
 [^decrementoperatordef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Increment_and_decrement_operators).
 [^decrementoperatordef-note2]: Based on information from page 231 of “Starting Out with C++: From Control through Objects - Edition: 8th”, ISBN 978-0-13-4037325.
 [^decrementdef-note1]: This definition is based on [Wiktionary's definition of “increment”](https://en.wiktionary.org/wiki/increment#Verb) and [Wiktionary's definition of “decrement”](https://en.wiktionary.org/wiki/decrement#Verb).